International Students A-Z

 For more information about registering with the police on arrival, or informing them of a change of address, see the page of our website, Registering with the Police.Post Offices

 Discrimination against anyone, or abuse- verbal or physical- because of their race is not acceptable!
-If you or anyone you know has been affected by racism, contact the Students' Union Advice Service or the International Student Advice Centre for help.
+If you or anyone you know has been affected by racism, contact the Students' Union Advice Service.

 Leeds Beckett welcomes and support students of all faiths, beliefs and nationalities.
 Facilities include prayer rooms on each campus for Muslim students.
 The Chaplaincy offers friendship and support for individual students, and runs events and clubs such as the International Students Club.
 For more information, call 0113 343 5071 or go to their website.